input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-step-by-step.rst

 -------

 Oracles are being developed for the Cardano blockchain in general, and will be available for use within Marlowe on Cardano.
-In the meantime we have introduced an *oracle prototype*, which is implemented in the Marlowe Playground.
+In the meantime, we have introduced an *oracle prototype*, which is implemented in the Marlowe Playground.

-We model Oracles as choices that made by a participant with a specific Oracle role, "kraken".
+We model Oracles as choices that are made by a participant with a specific Oracle role: ``"kraken"``.

 If a role in a contract is ``"kraken"``, and that role makes a choice such as ``"dir-adausd"`` then, in the Playground simulation, this choice